 When booking accommodation for a visit around mid-March, give especial attention to the rate you are paying on each day of your stay; if you’re not that interested in St Patrick’s, you can save a lot by bringing your trip forwards or backwards by only a day or two.

 If you do want to visit during this period, and particularly during the few days of the St Patrick’s Day events, you will usually need to book your accommodation many months in advance, as the more desirable places will sell out fast.

 For St Patrick’s Day, see above

 Savannah Stopover, early March.
-The 2017 event is scheduled for March 9-11.
 This music festival features dozens of bands and artists, playing concerts across several Historic District locations.

 Savannah Tour of Homes and Gardens, late March to early April.
-The 2017 tours are on March 23-26.
 Self-guided walking tours allow access to private homes not usually open to the public.
 The tour is held over several days, with a different city district covered each day.

 Savannah Music Festival, late March to early April.
-The 2017 festival is scheduled for March 23-April 8.
 The largest music festival in Georgia is held in Savannah each spring, with over 100 artists giving concerts and performances at locations across the city during the more than two weeks of the festival.

-North of Gwinnett Street Tour of Hidden Gardens, late April.
-The 2017 tours are April 21-22.
+North of Gwinnett Street Tour of Hidden Gardens, mid to late April.
 Self-guided walking tours, organized by the Garden Club of Savannah, take in several private gardens not normally open to the public.